ulfschneider/breakdown/README.md

 # JIRA Breakdown for Atom

-Display and manipulate a breakdown structure of your JIRA Scrum project - even while offline and only eventually connected to your JIRA system.
+Display and manipulate a breakdown structure of your JIRA Scrum project - even offline and only eventually connected to your JIRA system.

 ![Breakdown Pull](/doc/breakdown-pull.gif)